-- students studying part-time enrol in one unit each semester and complete the course in three years,
+- students studying part-time enrol in one unit each semester and complete the course in four years,

-- students studying full-time enrol in two units per semester and complete the course in one and a half years.
+- students studying full-time enrol in two units per semester and complete the course in two years.

 Please see general credit guidelines under ‘Minimum entrance requirements’ at: